Adaptive browser decoder

 Prefer one dominant tone

-A clear CW signal is easier to track than a recording with several simultaneous beeps, whistles, or transmitters.
-When multiple carriers are present, inspect the ranked candidates instead of assuming the first readable string must be correct.
+A clear CW signal is easier to track than several simultaneous beeps, whistles, or transmitters.

 Avoid clipping

-Very loud distorted audio can flatten the signal envelope and damage the timing boundaries needed to separate marks and gaps.
-Reduce the source level when the audio is visibly or audibly distorted.
+Heavy distortion can flatten the signal envelope and damage the boundaries between marks and gaps.

 Reduce speech and music

-Background content adds changing broadband energy and can create false segments around the real Morse tone.
-A cleaner recording or quieter environment can improve the result.
+Background audio can create false segments around the real Morse tone.
+Use a cleaner source or quieter environment when possible.

 Move the microphone closer

-For speaker-to-microphone decoding, improving the direct signal often helps more than forcing software thresholds.
-A nearby source can also reduce the relative effect of room echo and background noise.
+A stronger direct signal can reduce the relative effect of room echo and background noise.

 Choose the right Morse tool